-Kidd’s follow-up, The Mermaid Chair, is an “emotionally rich novel, full of sultry, magical descriptions of life in the South” and an exploration of the yearning for a soul mate.
-It immediately found its way onto the hardcover bestseller list where it stayed for six months, reaching the #1 spot on The New York Times list.
-Winner of the 2005 Quill Award for General Fiction, The Mermaid Chair has sold over 1.8 million copies and was adapted into a television movie.
+Kidd’s follow-up, The Mermaid Chair, is an “emotionally rich novel, full of sultry, magical descriptions of life in the South” and an exploration of midlife marriage and a woman’s search for self-belonging.
+It spent six months on The New York Times bestseller list, reaching the #1 spot.
+Winner of the 2005 Quill Award for General Fiction, The Mermaid Chair has sold over 1.8 million copies, has been translated into more than 20 languages, and was adapted into a television movie.

 “Kidd has a flair for making us see her characters with great vividness and immediacy.”